Advanced Structures & Materials

 Project Summary

-This project started in August 2022.
+This project started in August 2022 and was not continued after the first year.

 Ground vehicle fuel tanks are equipped with self-sealing bladders to limit fuel loss when a small ballistic threat pierces through the fuel tank.
 This self-sealing bladder liner consists of outer coatings and an inner intermediate layer.
 The inner layer of bladder is made of a composite polymeric material (containing a polymer matrix and embedded beads) which gets exposed to fuel as the threat perforates the outer layers.
 The outer layers are capable to stretch extensively during the bullet impact and hence to retract substantially after the impact, which makes the puncture much smaller than the initial bullet size.
 This process paves the way for the second stage of sealing when the fuel in the tank comes into contact with the polymeric beads (within the polymer matrix) making them swell significantly.
 The beads swelling ultimately closes the hole and prevents fuel leakage.
 The fuel resistant layer (outer layer) in self-sealing fuel tank could be any flexible gasoline resistant material with acceptable strength and resiliency.
 Several polymeric materials such as neoprene, poly(vinylphenyl) sulphide, polyimides, poly (vinyl alcohol) and polyurthane have been proposed for this application.
 Materials for sealing membrane (inner layer) should have rapid swelling characteristics in fuel as well as good strength with resiliency.